RubenFrans/ContextSteering-Unity/README.md

     }
 ````
 ### Avoid context behavior
 The avoid context behavior does the exact oposite from the chase behavior.
-Instead of filling the interest map, this behavior will fill its danger map to make to context merger know that it doesn't want to go into a certain direction.
+Instead of filling the interest map, this behavior will fill its danger map to make the context merger know that it doesn't want to go into a certain direction.
 #### Member variables
-m_MaxAvoidDistance: max distance to have an avoid target influence the dangermap
+m_MaxAvoidDistance: max distance to avoid a far away target to influence the dangermap
 m_AvoidTarget: array of targets that the behavior wants to avoid
 ````
     [SerializeField] private float m_MaxAvoidDistance;